kataw/kataw/test/__snapshot__/parser/statements/try/invalid-cases.md

 ✖ Cannot redeclare block-scoped variable - start: 624, end: 628
 ✖ Duplicate identifier - start: 652, end: 656
 ✖ A rest element cannot have an initializer - start: 695, end: 697
-✖ Binding identifier expected - start: 731, end: 732
 ✖ ',' expected - start: 731, end: 732
+✖ The parser expected to find a '}' to match the '{' token here - start: 731, end: 732
 ✖ Declaration or statement expected - start: 738, end: 739
 ✖ ',' expected - start: 766, end: 768
 ✖ The parser expected to find a '}' to match the '{' token here - start: 767, end: 768